jcamach2/asst1/README.md

     export PATH="$PATH:~SUID/MYCOURSEWORK/ISPC

 If you are using csh, you'll update your `PATH` using `setenv`.
-A quick Google search will tell you how.
+A quick Google search will teach you how.

 2. The assignment starter code is available on [github].
 Please clone the Assignment 1 starter code using:

-    git clone git@github.com:stanford-cs149/asst1.git
+    `git clone git@github.com:stanford-cs149/asst1.git`

 ## Program 1: Parallel Fractal Generation Using Pthreads (25 points) ##